weicongpang/LandCover-MVT/README.md

 Then please download dataset from https://huggingface.co/datasets/image, and **create dataset folder under the repo root folder**.
 Please use ```wget https://huggingface.co/datasets/image/resolve/main/flat_out_without_air.zip.tar.gz``` Inside the dataset folder you should see flat_out folder, root folder, and instance_object_only.json

+The NWPU-RESISC45 dataset can be accessed from https://www.kaggle.com/datasets/aqibrehmanpirzada/nwpuresisc45.
+The PatternNet dataset can be accessed from https://huggingface.co/datasets/blanchon/PatternNet.
+The UC Merced Land-Use datase dataset can be accessed from http://weegee.vision.ucmerced.edu/datasets/landuse.html.
+The RSICB dataset can be accessed from https://meta-album.github.io/datasets/RSICB.html.
+The Openearthmap dataset can be accessed from https://open-earth-map.org/overview_oem.html.
+The LoveDA dataset can be accessed from https://www.kaggle.com/datasets/mohammedjaveed/loveda-dataset.

 We will do two stages fine-tuning.
 For the first stage fine-tuning, please use the AID Dataset.